Lt-Abstergo/eecs2021/README.md

 I don't allow you to submit *my* code as *your* work for any type of assignment or evaluation.
 Basically, use of the code for any kind of plagiarism is disallowed.

+### hrLib/*.v

+These files were written and developed by [Professor H. Roumani](http://www.eecs.yorku.ca/~roumani/) and are used for the exercises in labs **M** and **N**.
+The files are included in this repository with permission from the Professor.

+### hrLib/exceptions.s

+This file is an [older version](http://sourceforge.net/p/spimsimulator/code/265/tree/CPU/exceptions.s) of the [current exceptions.s](sourceforge.net/p/spimsimulator/code/HEAD/tree/CPU/exceptions.s) which is part of the SPIM MIPS simulator.
+The license is included in the header of the file.

 ### mips.sty

 This is a language definition for MIPS by Adam Wolfe Gordon, distributed under [LPPL](http://www.latex-project.org/lppl.txt).
 See [Typesetting MIPS Assembly Code in LaTeX](http://blog.xvx.ca/typesetting-mips-assembly-with-latex).